hashkat/hashkat/docs/input.md

   add: {function: constant, value: 0.0}
 ```

-The rate at which agents will be added into the network per minute throughout the course of the simulation.
-This function can either be a constant or linear add rate.
-For a constant add rate. the function must be identified as *constant* and the
-number of agents you wish to add per minute must be inputted into *value*.
-This number must be greater or equal to zero.
+The rate at which agents will be added into the network per simulated minute throughout the course of the simulation.
+This function can either be *constant* or *linear*.
+For a constant add rate, the function must be identified as *constant* and the number of agents you wish to add per simulated minute must be inputted into *value*.
+This number can zero or greater.
 For a linear add rate, the add rate must be changed to:

 ```python
 rates:
   add: {function: linear, y_intercept: 1.0, slope: 0.1}
 ```

-where the y-intercept is the initial arbitrary value of agents added to the network and the slope, multipled by the number of simulated months that have elapsed within the simulation, is the value by which the y-intercept is increased by.
+where the *y_intercept* is the initial value of agents added to the network per simulated minute and the *slope*, multipled by the number of simulated months that have elapsed within the simulation, is the value by which the *y_intercept* is increased by.

 ### **output**

-This section of the program outlines what is present in the output directory once the simulation is concluded.
-To acquire as much data as possible, it is recommended to initally set all these to *true*, and to input *false* to whatever you don't need after more
-experience running simulations.
+This section of the program outlines what is present in the output directory once the simulation has concluded.
+To acquire as much data as possible, it is recommended to initally set all these to *true*, and to input *false* to whatever you don't need after having more experience running simulations.

 #### Save Network on Timeout